 4. By now you should be comfortable with the new process.

-You have stopped buying toner, printers, and your service is managed.
+You have stopped buying toner, printers, and your service and maintenance on all your print and copy devices is being handled.
 The value in the program is evident and is felt across every department.
 Equipment is in the right place, your print spend is identified, and downtime is minimal.
 With detailed billing per device, you can start distributing print costs instead of purchasing or IT bearing the brunt of it.
 There is one thing left to do…

 5. Copiers – That traditional and inflexible lease is in place and the bank owns the equipment, nothing is going to change this.

-At this point you are comfortable with the process, you like the company supporting your print, so give them a chance to manage all your print.
-As you need a new copier, slowly ease them into place, and when the lease is up, complete the managed print journey by never leasing copiers again.
+At this point, you are comfortable with the process.
+You like your Manage Print Services provider.
+So give them a chance to manage all your Copiers as well.
+As you need a new copier, slowly let them ease new HP copiers into place.
+And when the lease is up on the rest of your copiers, complete the managed print journey by never leasing copiers again.

-If you would like to explore the potential of a managed print service at your location, please visit us at TotalPrint USA to sign up for a print analysis or you can reply directly to this email.
+If you would like to explore the potential of a managed print service at your location, please visit us at TotalPrint USA or contact us at email@example.com or 855-915-1300